 And I am working very hard to shield my mind from all the noise out there.
 My routine nowadays is slim and effortless and it yields me all the crazy stock movers I ever dreamed about during my early years.
 I don’t catch them all but I also couldn’t care less about the ones I missed.

-But who knows, maybe all this was needed to teach this rational German engineer that stock picking is an ART and that you won’t get the results you desire if you try to FORCE it.
+But who knows, maybe all those wasted years were needed to teach this rational German engineer that stock picking and market timing is not a science and that you can’t force it by any means.